 Frequently Asked Questions

-- Organizations submit a two-page abstract describing the project they are interested in pursuing with an Emerging Leader Fellow.
+- Organizations submit an application form and a two-page summary describing the project they are interested in pursuing with an Emerging Leader Fellow.

 - Stoneleigh notifies organizations about whether they are invited to submit a full proposal.

 - Invited organizations submit full proposals to Stoneleigh.